gauniverseorg/ga-docs/docs/Core-Features/Layout/Pages/Types/Copy-Page.md

 ---
 # Copy Page

-A standalone copy of an existing page, any changes implemented will not be mirrored into the original page.
+A stand alone copy of an existing page, any changes implemented will not be mirrored into the original page.